MicrosoftDocs/visualstudio-docs/docs/debugger/remote-debugging-aspnet-on-a-remote-iis-7-5-computer.md

 You can use this option create a publish settings file and import it into Visual Studio.

 > [!NOTE]
-> This deployment method uses Web Deploy, which must be installed on the server.
-If you want to configure Web Deploy manually instead of importing the settings, you can install Web Deploy 3.6 instead of Web Deploy 3.6 for Hosting Servers.
-However, if you configure Web Deploy manually, you will need to make sure that an app folder on the server is configured with the correct values and permissions (see [Configure ASP.NET Web site](#BKMK_deploy_asp_net)).
+> If you want to configure Web Deploy manually instead of importing the publish settings, you will need to make sure that an app folder on the server is configured with the correct values and permissions (see [Configure ASP.NET Web site](#BKMK_deploy_asp_net)).

-### Install and configure Web Deploy for Hosting Servers on Windows Server
+### Install and configure Web Deploy on Windows Server

 [!INCLUDE [install-web-deploy-with-hosting-server](../deployment/includes/install-web-deploy-with-hosting-server.md)]